 - "However, sometimes you don't want to use voice controls -- say, when surfing through an iPod playlist -- and in those moments the Fiesta's physical buttons and controls aren't as intuitive as those in the Rio and others." -- Edmunds

 - "Navigation is not available, something most of its competitors offer, but between affordable accessory units and smart phones with GPS functions, this omission does not feel serious." -- Kelley Blue Book

-The Fiesta sedan has 12.8 cubic feet of trunk space, which is good for a small car.
+The 2013 Ford Fiesta sedan has 12.8 cubic feet of trunk space, which is good for a small car.
 The hatchback model has 15.4 cubic feet of space, which can expand to 26 cubic feet with the rear seats folded.
 Some reviewers say that both body styles offer a useful amount of cargo space, though one test driver notes that hatchbacks like the Honda Fit and Kia Rio offer more room overall.

 - "Fiesta falls short of its boxier competitors.
 The hatchback's cargo hold is narrower than you might expect.
 Oddly enough, it's better in the longer sedan, as there's a section that widens behind the rear wheel wells." -- Consumer Guide